eric-volz/DefichainPython/README.md

 In this library all RPC commands of a [Defichain Node](https://defichain.com/downloads) are available and can be called in a few lines of code!

+If you just want to query data from the blockchain you can also use the Ocean API: you don't need a Defichain Node for this, just an internet connection!

 But first we need to install it:

 ### Installation